iburzynski/jambhala/README.md

 # Jambhala: A Plutus Development Suite
-Jambhala brings a state of Zen to Plutus smart-contract development.
+Jambhala aims to bring Plutus development nirvana:
+* **Minimize boilerplate in your contract files:**
+  * `PlutusTx.Prelude` is enabled as prelude project-wide by default via mixin
+  * Certain common language extensions are enabled by default
+* **Perform common Plutus tasks with simple commands:**
+  * Compute validator hashes.
+  * Run emulator tests on your contracts.
+  * Serialize your contracts to `.plutus` files.
-* **Keep your project in sync with the `plutus-apps` library:**
+* **Keep projects in sync with the `plutus-apps` library:**
   * With Jambhala, we don't need to maintain a central clone of the [plutus-apps](https://github.com/input-output-hk/plutus-apps) repository and use its associated Nix shell as the entry point for development of every project.
-  * **Why this matters:** relying on a central `plutus-apps` instance forces us to use the same revision for every project we develop.
+  * Relying on a central `plutus-apps` instance forces us to use the same revision for every project we develop.
 If we update our `plutus-apps` to use a more recent revision:
     * we need to adjust all of our individual projects' `cabal.project` files by hand to reflect any changes in dependencies
     * we risk breaking our older projects if the API of `plutus-apps` has changed
   * Even setting up a single project with this approach is painful, because in the absence of an up-to-date template, we must manually copy and adjust boilerplate from `plutus-apps` into our `cabal.project` file.
 This in turn quickly becomes outdated given the pace of Plutus development.
-  * Jhambala uses [haskell.nix](https://input-output-hk.github.io/haskell.nix/) to provide a fully self-reliant development environment for each of your Plutus projects, which can be brought up to date with the current state of `plutus-apps` using a single command.
+  * Jhambala uses [haskell.nix](https://input-output-hk.github.io/haskell.nix/) to provide a fully self-reliant Plutus development environment for each of your projects, which can be brought up to date with the current state of `plutus-apps` using a single command.
 No more wrangling of dependency boilerplate: just build your project environment and get to work, then bump `plutus-apps` for a specific project whenever you like.
   * Serve Haddock documentation for the specific `plutus-apps` revision your project uses with the `serve-docs` command.
-* **Perform common Plutus tasks with simple commands:**
-  * Serialize your contracts to `.plutus` files.
-  * Compute validator hashes.
-* **Minimize boilerplate in your contract files:**
-  * `PlutusTx.Prelude` is enabled as prelude project-wide by default via mixin
-  * Certain common language extensions are enabled by default

 # Installation